ZhenbangYou/SysY-Front-End/README.md

 As long as you can comprehend the aforementioned rules, implementations will be easy.
 One assignment is needed for each initialization and one additional recording will be needed if it is a constant.
 ### Step 9 Instruction Reordering
-Well, it is far too trivial ...
+Well, it is way too trivial ...
 ## Acknowledgments
 Thanks to my classmates, group members and roommates, also teaching assistants.
 Without their help, the design and implementation of this project will surely not be so smooth.